-The amount of existing capacity used by existing users, growth during the 10-year planning window, and growth beyond the 10-year planning window was analyzed in detail as part of the Impact Fee Facilities Plan.
+The amount of existing capacity used by existing users, growth during the 10-year planning window, and growth beyond the 10 year planning window was analyzed in detail as part of the Impact Fee Facilities Plan.
 Based on the analysis, the calculated cost of excess capacity in existing system facilities used by growth in the planning window is summarized in Table 2.

-Table 2 Use of Existing Capacity
+Table 2 Existing Facility Capacity Used by Future Growth